-- D. Verifications letters and reports of interviews or telephone conversations with reliable sources, such as current and previous landlords, employers, social worker, parole officer, court records, drug treatment centers, clinics, physicians, personal references, and police departments.
-To the extent possible, these reports shall include the date, source of information, name and title of person contacted, and a summary of the information received. - E. Credit references will be obtained and considered for all applicants.
+- Violations of lease/rental agreement; - History of disruptive behavior (Including household members and guests); - Termination of assistance for fraud; - Previous eviction/unlawful detainer; - Convictions involving illegal manufacture or distribution of controlled substances; - Willingness to maintain previous housing premises, grounds, and/or parking in a decent safe, and sanitary manner; - History of illegal activity (drugs or alcohol abuse) that will interfere with the health, safety, or right to peaceful enjoyment of the premises by other residents, to be supported by either verbal or documented incidents by the landlord. - C. Verifications, Letters, and reports of interviews or telephone conversations with reliable sources, such as current and previous landlords, employers, social workers, parole officers, court records drug treatment centers, clinics, physicians, personal references, and police departments.
+To the extent possible, these reports shall include the date, source of information, name, and title of person contacted, and a summary of the information received. - D. Credit References will be obtained and considered for all applicants.

-A negative report will be grounds for disapproving an application as follows:
+A Negative report will be grounds for disapproving an application as follows:

-- 1. Reports that are not recommended by the credit-reporting agency will be disapproved for housing; - 2.
-Accounts in collections that have not been paid at the time of applying for housing; - 3.
-Accounts that show an average rating of "5" or lower; - 4.
-Unsatisfied Internal Revenue Service (IRS) liens; - Defaulted educational loans; - 6.
-Un-discharged bankruptcy.
+- Reports that are not recommended by the credit-reporting agency will be disapproved for housing; - Accounts in collections that have not been paid at the time of applying for housing; - Accounts that show an average rating of "5" or lower, - Unsatisfied Internal Revenue Service (IRS) liens; - Defaulted Education loans - Un-discharged bankruptcy.

-No Credit - While "bad" credit may be grounds for rejection of an application, no credit will not be grounds for rejection.
+No Credit - while "bad" credit may be grounds for rejection of an application, no credit will not be grounds for rejection.

-F. A Criminal Background Check will be obtained and considered for all applicants.
+E. A Criminal Background Check will be obtained and considered for all applicants.